Charlie-George/bioinformatics_resources/computer_setup/using_jupyter_on_cluster.md

 ```
 ssh tswift@login1.molbiol.ox.ac.uk
 ```
-2) Open tmux or screen session (this will keep your interactive job going if you loose connection) - link to brief tmux overview [here](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/)
+2) Open tmux or screen session (this will keep your interactive job going if you lose connection) - link to brief tmux overview [here](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/)
 ```
 # Check if already have tmux session open
 tmux ls